scalation/scalation_py/PandemicForecasting/README.md

 The repository is organized into three main directories corresponding to the different experimental setups used in the paper:
 - `Train-Test split/`: Contains the code and data for experiments using a traditional train-test split approach.
 - `RollingWindow/`: Contains the code and data for experiments using a rolling window approach.
-- `CDC_Experiments/`: Contains the code and data for experiments conducted using CDC data.
+- `CDC_Experiments/`: Contains the code and data for experiments conducted using Centers for Disease Control and Prevention (CDC) data.

 ## Getting Started
 Our project comprises various machine learning models, including both neural networks and transformer-based models, as well as statistical models.
-Each model has a separate codebase organized with a main script (main.py) for running experiments and a Jupyter Notebook for the Seasonal AutoRegressive Integrated Moving Average with eXogenous variables (SARIMAX) model.
+Each model has a separate codebase organized with a main script (**main.py**) for running experiments and a Jupyter Notebook for the Seasonal AutoRegressive Integrated Moving Average with eXogenous variables (SARIMAX) model.

 ### Neural Networks
 All the models below are built using the [torch.nn](https://pytorch.org/docs/stable/nn.html) module from PyTorch, which provides a comprehensive set of tools and functionalities to construct and train neural networks efficiently while DLinear and NLinear codes are taken from their repository [LTSF-Linear](https://github.com/cure-lab/LTSF-Linear).